Haivision/srt/docs/API-functions.md

 the packet sequence number that was last reported by ACK message and the sequence number of the packet just sent.
-Note that ACK gets received periodically, so this value is most accurate just after receiving ACK and becomes a little exaggerated in time until the next ACK comes.
+Note that ACK gets received periodically, so this value is most accurate just after receiving ACK and becomes a little exaggerated in time until the next ACK comes. (**BUG** or improvement required: it makes little sense to calculate this value basing on the current sent-out sequence; what really counts is the distance between the ACK-ed sequence and the sent-out sequence at the very moment when ACK comes, not at any moment).

 * `msRTT`: The RTT (Round-Trip time), it's the sum of two STT (Single-Trip time) values, one from agent to peer and one from peer to agent.
 Beware that